microsoft/DeepGNN/docs/graph_engine/custom_decoder.rst

     >>> reader.close()
     >>> writer.close()

-Here we manually write a meta.txt file for our graph engine to load.
+Here we manually write a meta.json file for our graph engine to load.

 .. code-block:: python